StrangeBeeCorp/docs/docs/thehive/administration/organizations/manage-organizations.md

 ## Add an organization

-Click on the :fontawesome-regular-square-plus: button and edit the required fields in the drawer:
+Select :fontawesome-regular-square-plus: and edit the required fields in the drawer:

 * A placeholder exists and a logo of the organization can be added
 * *Name*: Name of the new organization